 The role it plays isn’t clearly understood, but alcohol is also a contributing factor to age-related macular degeneration, or AMD.
 Common among older Americans, AMD slowly erodes central vision, and can lead to a state of practical blindness.
 A range of causes are known to contribute to AMD – smoking, excess exposure to sunlight, and yes, immoderate drinking can all potentially increase a person’s risk of running into this serious degenerative condition.

 Again, the exact mechanism behind this effect isn’t fully understood, but it may relate to the general injury that alcohol can cause to the brain.
 Oxidative stress, a measure of a certain type of chemical damage dealt to tissues in the body, appears to be a one of the factors behind the progression of AMD.
-Alcohol is known to cause oxidative brain damage and some theories suggest that the same action could directly affect drinkers’ retinas, eventually resulting in the symptoms of AMD.
+Alcohol may cause oxidative brain damage.
+Some theories suggest that the same action could directly affect drinkers’ retinas, eventually resulting in the symptoms of AMD.

-We can’t offer much of an opinion on how much alcohol is excessive in other parts of a person’s life, but as far as eye health is concerned, there is a sharp divide between the effects of so called “social drinking” and actual alcoholism.
-While there’s no exact magic number, most studies do have a rough cutoff between the two at 2-3 drinks per day.
+We can’t offer much of an opinion on how much alcohol is excessive in other parts of a person’s life.
+But as far as eye health is concerned, there is a sharp divide between the effects of so called “social drinking” and actual alcoholism.
+While there’s no exact magic number, most studies do have a rough cutoff of one to two drinks per day.
 If you find yourself consistently exceeding that limit, then it’s time to evaluate the habit.
 For your eyes’ sake, and for your own.

 5 Easy Ways to Improve Your Eye Health Now